leoll2/Autoparking/README.md

 ## Installation

-First of all, download this repository with
+First of all, download this repository with:
 ```
 git clone https://www.github.com/leoll2/Autoparking.git
 ```